Stories from the North Shore

 View by town: *Amesbury*Andover*Beverly*Boston*Danvers *Essex *Gloucester *Hamilton *Ipswich *Lawrence *Lowell *Marblehead *Newbury *Newburyport *Peabody *Plum Island *Rockport *Rowley *Salem *Topsfield *Wenham

-19th Century political toasts - In April, 1778, a number of prominent Essex County men gathered in Ipswich to discuss the drafting of a new Massachusetts constitution, and became the local backbone of the Federalist Party, advocating the financial policies of Alexander Hamilton.
-President John Adams coined the name “Essex Junto” for this group, who he deemed his adversaries.
-The Federalist Party dominated Ipswich politics until … Continue reading 19th Century political toasts 1793 and 1818: the “Burden of the Poor” divides Ipswich into three towns - As the people of the Hamlet were financially stable, the burden of taxation for the support of the poor in the old town of Ipswich was considered to be an unjust imposition.
+The Mill Road Bridge and the Isinglass Factory - The triple stone arch Warner Bridge that connects Mill Rd. in Ipswich to Highland St. in Hamilton was constructed in 1829, and rebuilt in 1856.
+The isinglass mill sat on the downstream Ipswich side of the bridge.
+Nancy’s Corner - Google Maps used to show "Nancy's Corner" at the intersection of Highland Street and Cutler Road in Hamilton.
+I wondered who Nancy was and discovered an amazing story.
+1793 and 1818: the “Burden of the Poor” divides Ipswich into 3 towns, Ipswich, Hamilton and Essex - As the people of the Hamlet were financially stable, the burden of taxation for the support of the poor in the old town of Ipswich was considered to be an unjust imposition.
 The leaders of the parish petitioned Ipswich to be allowed to incorporate as the new town of Hamilton.
 25 years later, the men of Chebacco petitioned the Legislature for incorporation as a separate town, and to not be held for any part of the new establishment for the relief of the poor in Ipswich.
 The following year, Chebacco Parish became the Town of Essex The Bones of Masconomet - On March 6, 1659 a young man named Robert Cross dug up the remains of the Agawam chief Masconomet, and carried his skull on a pole through Ipswich streets, an act for which Cross was imprisoned, sent to the stocks, then returned to prison until a fine was paid.
-Ipswich to Marietta, 1787 - In December 1787, a group of Revolutionary War veterans and adventurers set out from Ipswich on an 800-mile journey through the wilderness by horseback and rafts to establish the first settlement in the Ohio Territory.
-The Amazing Life of Nancy Astor - If you look at an online map you will often see a reference to “Nancy’s Corner” at the intersection of Highland Street and Cutler Road in Hamilton.
-I started researching who this Nancy was and discovered an amazing story.
-Nancy Witcher Langhorne was the daughter of a Virginian slaveholder whose family fell into poverty after the … Continue reading The Amazing Life of Nancy Astor
+The clock tower at Hamilton First Church - In 1843, the Hamilton meetinghouse was turned 90 degrees to face the Bay Road, and the present bell was installed in the belfry.
+In 1888 a clock manufactured by E. Howard & Company of Boston was added to accompany the bell.
+Ipswich to Marietta, December 1787 - In December 1787, a group of Revolutionary War veterans and adventurers set out from Ipswich on an 800-mile journey through the wilderness by horseback and rafts to establish the first settlement in the Ohio Territory.
+Asbury Grove Methodist Camp Meeting, Hamilton MA - The Asbury Grove Methodist Camp Meeting on Asbury St. in Hamilton is listed in the National Register of Historic Districts, and has a collection of historic buildings that were built between 1870 and 1960.
+12,000 people, most from Boston, attended the first camp meeting in 1859.

 The Lowell Offering - The Lowell Offering was a monthly periodical, first published in 1840, which featured poetry and fiction by female workers at textile mills in Lowell, MA.
 Known as the Lowell Mill Girls, they often wrote about situations in their own lives, including labor unrest in the factories.
 The Offering ceased publication in 1844 but was revived […]

 Marblehead Historic Images (Facebook site)